Pushpavel/AutoCp/docs/contributing/default-langs.md

 # Language Support

+!> Information here is outdated, will be updated soon

 A new language can be supported by adding it in settings, [learn more](/docs/customizing/support-lang.md).
 To make this setting available by default, a [json](https://www.w3schools.com/js/js_json_intro.asp) file of that settings should be placed in plugin's source code at ```src/main/resources/languages``` folder.